 Nebraska managed just one first down on its first two offensive possessions, then Kansas put together an 11-play, 46-yard drive to take a 3-0 lead on a 26-yard Dan Eichloff field goal with 3:16 left in the first period.

-Eichloff then gave NU its first gift on the ensuing kickoff when his attempted onside kick sailed out of bounds at the Kansas 41.
-The Huskers moved to the Jayhawk 35 in three plays, and decided to go for it on fourth down when the KU defense lost track of Mitchell and the freshman hauled in a 35-yard TD strike from Mickey Joseph for a 7-3 Nebraska lead with 2:28 left in the first period.
+Eichloff then gave NU its first gift on the ensuing kickoff when his onside kick sailed out of bounds at the Kansas 41.
+The Huskers moved to the Jayhawk 35 in three plays, and decided to go for it on fourth down.
+The KU defense lost track of Mitchell, and the freshman hauled in a 35-yard TD strike from Mickey Joseph for a 7-3 Nebraska lead with 2:28 left in the first period.

-It was the fifth-straight game in which Mitchell had caught a touchdown pass, the longest such string for a Husker since Johnny Rodgers had a five-game string in his Heisman Trophy-winning 1972 season, and one off Rodger's record of six-straight games in 1971.
+It was the fifth straight game in which Mitchell had caught a touchdown pass, the longest streak for a Husker since Johnny Rodgers' five-game string in his Heisman Trophy-winning 1972 season, and one off Rodger's record of six in 1971.